| |

 How to Make Friends in London

-Moving to a city of millions and not knowing a single person has been my reality 3 times now (well in Chiang Mai, a couple thousand but you get the point!) but there are plenty of ways to get friendly with your city and the people in it from the very start.
+Moving to a city of millions and not knowing a single person is going to be your reality when you move to a new country but there are plenty of ways to get friendly with your city and the people in it from the very start.

 Read More: How to Make Friends in London